antoni909/antoni909/README.md

 ## My Evergreen Skills

-🌱 Other than growing my JavaScript/TypeScript knowledge I hone in on other fundumental web developer skills
+🌱 Other than growing my JavaScript/TypeScript knowledge I hone in on other fundamental web developer skills

 - basics of HTTP:
   - urls, verbs,headers, status codes, JSON, network tab